Crinetics Pharmaceuticals

-Crinetics Pharmaceuticals is a global pharmaceutical company known for developing drugs for the treatment of endocrine-related diseases.
+Crinetics Pharmaceuticals was a global pharmaceutical company known for developing drugs for the treatment of endocrine-related diseases.
 It was founded by Scott Struthers, Frank Zhu, Ana Kusnetzow, and Stephen F. Betz in 2008 and is headquartered in San Diego, California.
 It went public on NASDAQ in 2018.

+In July 2026, Vertex Pharmaceuticals agreed to acquire the company for $10 billion.
+The acquisition closed in September of 2026.